aamarzan/miRNA-RNA-Deep-Learning-Model/README.md

 The current workflow includes internal held-out evaluation, calibration/agreement diagnostics, and deployable inference through a web interface.
 RNA/protein-relevant inputs can be handled through AA-to-NT back-translation and optional PDB/mmCIF context; however, this should not be interpreted as a separately validated RNA–protein binding-affinity model.

-The related manuscript is currently submitted and under review at *Interdisciplinary Sciences: Computational Life Sciences*.
+A related manuscript has been submitted for peer review.

 -----